tekert/etw_exporter/CONFIG.md

 - Must start with `/`
 - Example: `"/metrics"` serves metrics at `http://host:port/metrics`

+**pprof_enabled**: Whether to enable the Go pprof debugging endpoints.
+- Default: `true`
+- When enabled, the pprof server runs on `localhost:6060`.
+- This is useful for performance profiling and debugging.
+It is recommended to disable this in production environments if the port is exposed externally.

 ### Collectors Configuration

 The `[collectors]` section enables and configures different ETW event collectors.